Crispy Torchio with Gruyère, Gouda, and Fontina

 serves 10

-- Cook
+- Time

 1 hour 40 minutes

-This over-the-top baked mac and cheese recipe comes to us from Armen Ayvazyan, the executive chef at Nancy Silverton’s Hollywood steakhouse, the Barish.
+This over-the-top baked mac and cheese recipe comes to us from Armen Ayvazyan, the executive chef at Nancy Silverton’s now-closed Hollywood steakhouse, The Barish.
 One of the standout dishes on the restaurant’s pasta al forno menu, the popular casserole is finished with a flourish of grated Parmigiano-Reggiano and a quick blast in a hot, wood-fired oven which results in a satisfyingly crispy crust.
 We find the recipe works just fine in an ordinary home oven or broiler.
-Serve the baked pasta as-is, or customize the recipe by folding in a few ounces of your favorite protein before baking—Silverton suggests lobster meat or prosciutto.
+Serve the baked pasta as is, or customize the recipe by folding in a few ounces of your favorite protein before baking—Silverton suggests lobster meat or prosciutto.

 Ingredients